 Joe Bates: I think it’s the mix of pieces that reflects my taste rather than any individual piece.

-Sid Bryan: And also, when we were decorating, when we first moved in, we wanted to find the darkest wooden floor that we could find and it isn’t fashionable if you like, but it suits our taste.
-And all obviously, everything is painted in very strong, way too dark colours usually for living spaces.
+Sid Bryan: And also, when we were decorating, when we first moved in, we wanted to find the darkest wooden floor that we could find.
+It isn’t fashionable i but it suits our taste.
+And obviously, everything is painted in very strong, way too dark colors usually for living spaces.

 Which designers influenced you most during your youth?

-Cozette McCreery: Gaultier.
-For me, for personally wearing stuff, it would have been Gaultier and Alaïa, when I was doing that whole look.
+Cozette McCreery: For me, personally, at one point it would have been Gaultier and Alaïa, when I was doing that whole look.
 Then after that I worked with Jasper Conran.
-He was one of the first people I’ve worked with and at the time he was with John Galliano, so I knew John from pretty much when he just left college.
+He was one of the first people I worked with and at the time he was with John Galliano, so I knew John from pretty much when he just left college.
 So that was quite an amazing experience to work with him even though I only worked on his sales and show side, but to see how John created an event was astonishing.

 Joe Bates: I agree with Gaultier.
 It’s just this generation, Gaultier was a god in the 80’s and it’s quite bizarre that this is not appreciated so much now and how much influence he had.
 On a personal wardrobe level, mine has to be Westwood, just because when I was in my poorest times when I was a student, I used to go straight down to Westwood with my grants.
 I used to have no food but I still had a Westwood wardrobe.
-Me and my friend we used to live together and we just always had the philosphy that you’ll always find food from somewhere, but where you can find a great coat?
+My friend and I lived together and we just always had the philosophy that you’ll always find food from somewhere, but where you can find a great coat?
 Westwood.
-Even though I won’t buy it anymore, I’ve fallen out with the brand, but definitely my wardrobe still is probably 70% Westwood unfortunately.
+I won’t buy it anymore, as I’ve fallen out with the brand, but definitely my wardrobe still is probably 70% Westwood unfortunately.

-Cozette McCreery: It’s true, I used to work with a DJ called Fat Tony, who was quite big in the sort of late 80’s, early 90’s and we would just go into Brown’s and just spend whatever money we’ve made on a club night to own Gaultier.
-As Joe said, we can’t afford to eat anything, we just had chocolate cake and vodka and orange, but at least we would be skinny.
-And then we go and ruin our Gaultier pieces in a boiling hot rave, but there we are.
+Cozette McCreery: It’s true, I used to work with a DJ called Fat Tony, who was quite big in the sort of late 80’s, early 90’s.
+We would just go into Brown’s and just spend whatever money we’ve made on a club night to own some Gaultier.
+As Joe said, we can’t afford to eat anything – we just had chocolate cake and vodka and oranges – but at least we would be skinny.
+And then we would go and ruin our Gaultier pieces in a boiling hot rave, but there we are.
 Same thing I suppose, just obsessed with fashion from quite a young age.

 Sid Bryan: I didn’t have a clue about fashion when I was living in Yorkshire.
 First designer piece I bought was on Neal Street.